MGT offers recommendations to DuPage Recorder of Deeds Office

 DuPage voters in November are set to decide whether the recorder’s office should be abolished.
 If the ballot question is approved, the duties of the recorder’s office would be merged with the county clerk’s office by Nov.
 30, 2022.

 The binding question was placed on the ballot because of a resolution the DuPage County Board approved last November.
-But in February, the board agreed to hire MGT Consulting Group to provide an organizational assessment and benefit analysis for consolidating the two offices.
+But in February, the board agreed to hire MGT to provide an organizational assessment and benefit analysis for consolidating the two offices.

 The resulting report has found the proposed merger won’t save DuPage as much money as the November 2019 resolution claims “unless the offices reduce headcount and personnel expenditures.”